Cchioma/HR_Attrition_Employee_Report/README.md

 ![](attrtion_image.jpg)

 ## Background
-Employee attrition, often referred to as staff attrition or employee turnover, is the rate at which employees leave an organization over a specific period of time.
-A critical human resources (HR) metric quantifies the number or percentage of employees who voluntarily or involuntarily depart from their jobs and are replaced by new employees.
-There are two main types of employee attrition:
-1. Voluntary Attrition: This occurs when employees choose to leave their jobs voluntarily.
-Reasons for voluntary attrition can vary widely and may include career advancement opportunities, dissatisfaction with the work environment, seeking better compensation or benefits, personal reasons, or pursuing other career options.
-2. Involuntary Attrition: Involuntary attrition happens when the employer separates employees from their jobs.
-This can include layoffs, termination due to performance issues or policy violations, or other circumstances where the employer initiates the departure.
-This project seeks to assess the rate of attrition in an organization, discover some major factors contributing to attrition, and suggest ways to mitigate them
+Employee attrition, also known as staff turnover, measures the frequency at which employees leave a company during a specific timeframe.
+It's a vital HR metric that quantifies the percentage of departures, whether voluntary or involuntary, and subsequent replacements.
+Voluntary attrition occurs when employees leave willingly, often due to factors like career growth, dissatisfaction, or better opportunities elsewhere.
+Involuntary attrition, on the other hand, involves employer-initiated departures such as layoffs or performance-related terminations.
+This project aims to assess attrition rates, identify key contributing factors, and propose strategies for reduction within the organization.

 ## About the Data
 The dataset is a CSV file that contains one table, consisting of 1470 rows and 32 columns of the Employees hiring records and performance.
 The dataset can be found here.